 The LAPD increased their presence on the street and even created a special task force just to find him — with the FBI lending a hand.
 Meanwhile, the public anxiety was so intense around this time that there was a noticeable surge in the sales of guns, lock installations, burglar alarms, and attack dogs.

 When the police tracked down the vehicle, they were able to find just enough of a fingerprint to make a match.
-By that point, they had already received tips that someone with the last name of Ramirez was involved.
+Later, the shoe manufacturer informed police that only six of those specific shoes were sold, and only one store in Los Angeles sold them.
+These pieces of evidence were more than enough to lead to Richard Ramirez, but by that point, they had already received a tip that someone with the last name of Ramirez was involved.

 Sure enough, the LAPD was able to identify Richard Ramirez thanks to their new computer database of fingerprints.
 And even though the records only included criminals who were born after January 1960, it just so happened that Ramirez was born in February 1960.

-Authorities soon found Ramirez’s mugshots from his prior arrests, and one of his surviving victims came forward with a detailed description that was quite similar to the photos.
+Authorities soon found Ramirez’s mugshots from his prior arrests, and one of his surviving victims, 29-year-old Inez Erickson, came forward with a detailed description that was quite similar to the photos.
 By the end of August 1985, police decided to release the Night Stalker’s image and name.

 Though they initially worried that this would give Ramirez a chance to escape, it turned out that he was blissfully unaware of his newfound publicity — until it was too late.